I’m helping my dad mark homework!

 And I love it!

 I teach my favourite subject to a variety of people, aged 5 – 80 years old.
 I do translations or help companies with phone calls or emails to Germany.
+I can provide you with High School Tips: 22 Best Tips for High School.
 No two days are the same.I recently also started teaching English as a foreign language.
 During my first lesson, I felt exactly as I did during my first ever German lesson.
 I was extremely nervous, but again, nobody noticed.

 Remember, I wanted to be an actress?
 Well, sometimes I am … 😉